dwavesystems/dimod/README.rst

 Included Samplers
 -----------------

-dimod comes with a few samplers that are useful as reference implementations and for unit testing.
+dimod comes with a few `samplers`_ that are useful as reference implementations and for unit testing.

-* SimulatedAnnealingSampler: A reference implementation of a simulated annealing algorithm.
+* `SimulatedAnnealingSampler`_: A reference implementation of a simulated annealing algorithm.
-* ExactSolver: determines the energy for every possible sample, but is extremely slow.
+* `ExactSolver`_: determines the energy for every possible sample, but is extremely slow.
-* RandomSampler: Generates random samples.
+* `RandomSampler`_: Generates random samples.
 Used for testing.

+.. _samplers: dimod/samplers
+.. _SimulatedAnnealingSampler: dimod/samplers/simulated_annealing.py
+.. _ExactSolver: dimod/samplers/brute_force.py
+.. _RandomSampler: dimod/samplers/random_sampler.py

 Basic Usage
 -----------